JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     Click the `Call` block and then click :material-pencil: to open the configuration screen.
 Add configuration values as shown below.
-    This configuration will fetch a reference of the `PasswordService` class and
+    This configuration will fetch a reference of the `AuthenticationService` class and
-    store the reference in a variable called `AuthenticationService`.
+    store the reference in a variable called `authServiceRef`.
 This reference will be used to validate the user credentials in the subsequent steps.

     `class name`: `io.jans.as.server.service.AuthenticationService`